On-site 1-Day Train-the-Trainer - $3,500 any size group

 On Oct.
 15, 2012, during the Workplace Bullying Institute's Freedom From Workplace Bullies Week, Mary Kay Henry, SEIU International President proclaimed opposition to workplace bullying and was joined by David Holway, NAGE President, and NAGE Vice President Greg Sorozan and NAGE Board member Jane Bethel and Dr. Gary Namie, WBI Director.
 See the videos of their presentations at the National Press Club.

 At the 1:1 level, between workers and bosses, the abuse is increasing.
-In 2010, the Workplace Bullying Institute (WBI) conducted its second national scientific survey of workplace bullying.
-Bullying, abusive conduct, is defined as repeated health-harming mistreatment by one or more employees that takes the form of either verbal abuse; threats, intimidation or humiliation; sabotage of work; or exploitation of a worker's known vulnerability, psychological or physical.
-According to that definition, 35% of all adult Americans reported directly experiencing it.
-That's 54 million workers.
+In 2014, the Workplace Bullying Institute (WBI) conducted its third national scientific survey of workplace bullying.
+Bullying, abusive conduct, is defined as repeated health-harming mistreatment, abusive conduct, by one or more employees that takes the form of either verbal abuse; threats, intimidation or humiliation; or sabotage of work.
+According to that definition, 27% of all adult Americans reported directly experiencing it.
+The number of workers affected (bullied and those who witnessed it) totals 65.4 million workers.
 It's an epidemic that jeopardizes employee health, cuts short careers and toxifies the work environment.

 Delivering Help to Bullied Members They Expect